Take a free assessment of your Executive Presence

 This workshop helps leaders and teams stay calm, clear, and credible when hit with hostile, high‑stakes, or left‑field questions in meetings, town halls, and board or client settings.
 Participants leave with simple mental models, ready‑to‑use response structures, and rehearsed language they can adapt under pressure.

-The Seven Deadly Questions
+The Seven Deadly Questions:

-“What aren’t you telling us?” (transparency).
+"What aren't you telling us?" (blanket transparency)

-Agenda (2-2.5 hours)
+Agenda (2-2.5 hours):

 Open and framing (15 min)